Note: Help content (except videos) has been updated to reflect the UI/UX changes in CORE.

 Depending on the expense account selected above, this field is prefilled, but you can change it here.

-You must set at least one of the ePayment profile as the default profile for online payments of type credit cards or ACH.
-The first ePayment profile created is set as the default profile by CORE.
-When you have multiple profiles, you must choose the default profile on the respective tabs.
+You must set at least one of the ePayments profile as the default for online payments of type credit cards or ACH.
+The first ePayments profile created is set as the default profile by CORE.
+When you have multiple profiles, you must choose the default profile on the respective tab.
 When you create new projects, the default profiles get linked automatically to them.

 You can choose one of these options for your online payments.
 These options are provided to your clients while making the payments.

 Processing fee charged by BQE ePayments to your account.
-You can pay this fee or pass it on to your clients by checking the 'Client gets charged a processing fee' option.
-In that case, CORE includes the fee in the invoice payment total when the client makes the online payments.
-It is un-selected by default.
+You can pay this fee or pass it on to your clients by enabling the 'Pass Processing Fee to Client' option.
+In that case, CORE includes the fee in the invoice total when the client makes the online payments.
+It is disabled by default.

 This is the account that gets posted if you charge your clients for the ePayments processing fee.
-It is considered a revenue or an income for your company.
-This account is dependent on the processing fee; it is enabled only when you check the Processing Fee option.
+It is considered revenue or income for your company.
+This account is dependent on the processing fee; it is enabled only when you enable the Pass Processing Fee to Client option.